-Since our Algonquin bundle debuted last year we have added one additional species to the mix and increased the bundle size to 10 stems (from 8 previously) of each species.
+Our popular Algonquin Bundle includes 10 stems each of four different species.
 These four species are of medicinal, spiritual and/or practical significance to the Algonquin people.
 Included are 4 bundles of 10 each of: